Back to work Wikibet — Case Study iGaming · Web · Mobile Web

 Built from nothing

 The redesign introduced a complete mobile withdrawal flow: available balance display, quick amount presets, manual entry with validation, payment method selection, a confirmation step with full transaction summary, and an error state preventing withdrawals above available balance.
-Every step was designed to give users clarity and confidence when moving real money.

 One hub for